ReVanced/revanced-documentation/docs/revanced-resources/questions.md

 ## 12 Where to get MicroG GmsCore?

-If you patched YouTube with the `GmsCore support` patch, opening YouTube will redirect you automatically to the correct download page.
+If you patched your app with the `GmsCore support` patch, opening your app will redirect you automatically to the correct download page.

 ## 13 Is ReVanced affiliated with Vanced?